jonathanpberger/design-testing-leanux/deck.md

 ---

+### We broke suite!

+???
 We'll kick off the full test run, and it'll take a few minutes to run all the tests.
 Now's a great time to get up, stretch our legs, grab a drink, maybe play a game of ping pong.
 When we return, the test suite is red!
 It turns out that when we decremented Warehouse Inventory, we broke part of the warehouse management system that had already been written.
 Now we'll go fix our code (writing additional tests as necessary) and repeat the process until the test suite is green.
 Once suite is green, we can push our code to production with confidence that the software will act as expected.
 In this manner, we mitigate technical risks and let deployment be a purely business decision.
+---

+Fix it, run again, go green: Red, Green, Refactor.

+---

+I didn't go into detail here, but the Cuke tests drive out the Unit tests!
+Colud design testing do the same?

 ---
 class: interlude